Coal worker's pneumoconiosis

 Your risk of developing coal worker's pneumoconiosis depends on how long you have been around coal dust.
 Most people with this disease are older than 50.
 Smoking does not increase your risk of developing this disease, but it may have an added harmful effect on the lungs.

 Symptoms of this condition include:

 Exams and Tests

-The outcome for the simple form is usually good.
+Outcome for the simple form is usually good.
 It rarely causes disability or death.
-The complicated form may cause shortness of breath that gets progressively worse.
+The complicated form may cause shortness of breath that worsens over time.